awalvie/lyceum/index/awalvie/_index.md

-He developed a fatal attraction to [books](books.html), coffee, [writing](writing.html) and [art](art.html) over his adult life and is greatly fond of running and aspires to hike and see nature in the future.
+He developed a fatal attraction to [books](books.html), coffee, [writing](writing.html) and [art](art.html) over his adult life and is greatly fond of running and aspires to hike and explore nature.

 ## Site